Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Hamiltonian systems with the quasi-Painlev e property

 This means that $\alpha_4$ is at most linear, $\alpha_4(z) = a\,z +b$, and in case $a\neq 0$ we shift and re-scale the expression to obtain

 where $c \in \mathbb{C}$ is a constant.
 Lastly, there is a third cascade of blow-ups, given below:

 which gives the additional condition that $\alpha_0$ is a constant.
 Note that, after the blow-up of $p_9$ we find a regular system, meaning that the singularities arising on the exceptional curve $E_9$ are ordinary poles, whereas singularities arising on either of the exceptional curves $E_7^{\pm}$ are algebraic poles of square-root type.
-Thus we have an example of a system with mixed types of poles, ordinary as well as algebraic ones.
-The coefficients $\alpha_1(z)$ and $\alpha_3(z)$ are still arbitrary analytic functions, so that the general equation~\!\eqref{QPIV} with the quasi-Painlev\'e property is
+Thus we have an example of a system with mixed types of poles, ordinary as well as algebraic ones. { While an equation of algebro-Painlev\'e type (a stronger requirement than the quasi-Painlev\'e property) with mixed types of poles was already considered in~\cite{FilipukStokes_2023}, this is obtained somewhat artificially, by a simple algebraic change of variables $w=y^2$, from the fourth Painlev\'e equation.
+Such transformations can always be applied to Painlev\'e equations and lead to equations of algebro-Painlev\'e type.
+In that way, the system presented here are more general in the way that it is of (genuine) quasi-Painlev\'e type, i.e.\ not transformable to one of the Painlev\'e equations. } In system~\eqref{QPIVsystem1}, the coefficients $\alpha_1(z)$ and $\alpha_3(z)$ are still arbitrary analytic functions, so that the general equation~\!\eqref{QPIV} with the quasi-Painlev\'e property is

 where $c \in \mathbb{C}$ and $\alpha_1(z)$, $\alpha_3(z)$ are analytic (but otherwise arbitrary) functions.